jccardonar/SDNMeetupYDK/README.md

 For use outside of the meetup, please try to schedule your own session (you must be registered).
 Alternatively, get access to a virtual XR router, enable netconf on it, and change any connectivity variables in the notebooks.

 **Note:** The code in this repository serves as an alternative set of instructions to the ones provided in the session.
-We recommend that people also try the original notebooks of the sessions.
+We recommend that people also try the original notebooks of the session.

 # Instructions